Huawei/FusionStorage_OpenStack_Driver/README.md

 # FusionStorage_OpenStack_Driver
-Cinder and Manila drivers for Huawei FusionStorage.
+Cinder driver for Huawei FusionStorage.

-Support from the Rocky.
+For OpenStack Queens, Rocky, Stein;
+For FusionStorage Block 6.3 and 8.0.